Use MCP tools

 Use the Gemini CLI extension

-Additional prerequisites In addition to the standard prerequisites, you must have the following installed:
+In addition to the Data Commons API key, you must install the following:

 When you install the extension, it clones the Data Commons extension Github repo to your local system.